Rays dominate Yankees 8-2 in matchup of AL East strugglers - WHIZ News

-NEW YORK (AP) — Brandon Lowe hit a two-run double in the first inning off opener Nick Nelson, and the AL champion Tampa Bay Rays kept up their domination of the New York Yankees with a 8-2 win Friday night that set off frustrated fans who caused a brief interruption.

-Tampa Bay arrived in New York with eight defeats in 11 games and had not held a lead in 25 innings.
-The young, athletic Rays spurted to an 8-0, seventh-inning lead and beat the Yankees for the 16th time in their last 21 meetings, including during last year’s Division Series.
+By the end of Friday night, New York manager Aaron Boone let loose during a rare postgame meeting with his underperforming players after an 8-2 defeat to the Tampa Bay Rays dropped New York to an AL-worst 5-8.

+“We know adversity is coming for you at some point in the season.
+It’s knocking on our door right now, and we’ve got to answer it,” Boone said.

-New York dropped to 5-8 and managed a triple crown of failed pitching, hitting and fielding.
+New York managed a triple crown of failed pitching, hitting and fielding.
 The Yankees walked seven Rays, had just three hits, struck out 14 times and made three errors that led to three unearned runs.

-The game was stopped for about 2 minutes, 15 seconds with Clint Frazier batting in the bottom of the eighth when about a half-dozen balls were thrown on the field from the pandemic-limited crowd of 10,202 on a cool, breezy night with a 45-degree temperature at game time.
+Frazier hinted the manager spoke to players decibels above a conversational tone.

+“He’s so chill that when he does address us the way that he does, everyone should listen because he’s not the kind of guy that really gets that upset,” Frazier said.
+“So I think your ears perk up a little bit more whenever a guy that’s so chill expects so much out of you and we aren’t giving it the way that we can.”

 Michael Wacha (1-1) lowered his ERA from 7.00 to 4.20, allowing one hit in six scoreless innings with nine strikeouts and two walks.

-Third baseman Gio Urshela allowed Willy Adames’ grounder to bounce off his glove for a run-scoring error in the four-run fifth, and second baseman Rougned Odor threw past first on what should have been an inning-ending double play grounder by Randy Arozarena, allowing two more runs.
+Third baseman Gio Urshela allowed Willy Adames’ grounder to bounce off his glove for a run-scoring error in the four-run fifth, and second baseman Rougned Odor threw past first base for his second error on what should have been an inning-ending double play grounder by Randy Arozarena, allowing two more runs.

-Nelson (0-2) was no more effective than the previous time manager Aaron Boone used an opener, when Deivi García started Game 2 last year against the Rays and was followed by J.A.
+Nelson (0-2) was told Thursday night he would make the surprise start and was “juiced up, for sure.”
+The previous time Boone used an opener was Deivi García started Game 2 last year against the Rays and was followed by J.A.
 Happ in a 7-5 loss.

+“I had to think back to when I was a starter and try to get that routine back in before the game,” Nelson said.
+“It was a little difficult thinking about all that.”

 Gerrit Cole, who starts Sunday’s series finale, is 2-0 with a 1.47 ERA, allowing three runs in 18 1/3 innings over three appearances.
 The rest of New York’s starters are 1-5 with a 6.45 ERA, giving up 27 runs in 37 2/3 innings.